TiBeN/UmlToPhpGenerator/README.md

 where `/path/to/your/model/file.uml` is the path to your dot uml model file made with some eclipse EMF compatible tool like Papyrus and `/out` is the output path where the PHP classes will be generated.

 For the generator handle your UML model correctly, you should consider some rules :
-- Place all your UML components inside a root named "Model" package in your UML model. (this is a temporary limitation, see TODO.md)
+- Place all your model components inside a root Package named "Model" in your UML model. (this is a temporary limitation, see TODO.md)
 - The use of UML profiles has not been well tested, specially using the stand alone generator.
 So handling of models with profiles is not guaranteed.
 - Despite some special stereotypes names (see documentation when it will be written), stereotypes applied to classifiers have no meanings nor effects on the generation.